bgunlp/hebrew_srl/README.md

 * `conllu` package to parse CoNLL-U format
 * `scikit-learn` and `imbalanced-learn` for the classifier

-The best way to get started is to create a new virtual environment (either through Conda or `python3 -m venv <venv name>`), and run `pip install -r requirements.txt`.
+The best way to get started is to create a new virtual environment (either through Conda or `python3 -m venv <venv name>`), and run `pip install -r requirements.txt`, followed by `python3 viz.py`.

 ## Data